Insights: FAQ

 2. The user watches it on the platform for at least 30 seconds.

 An episode download on the other hand is counted when at least 60 seconds of the episode has been consumed.
-So w recommend to not compare the numbers and instead keep them separate, which will help you utilize the numbers more accurately to grow your show on each platform.
+This is why we recommend being careful when trying to directly compare these numbers when trying to understand your audience.

 Did this answer your question?